mehulagg/gitlab/doc/user/project/merge_requests/reviews/index.md

 > - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#enable-or-disable-cached-merge-request-count).

 WARNING:
 This feature might not be available to you.
-Check the **version history** note above for details.
+Refer to the previous **version history** note for details.

-In a group, the sidebar displays the total count of open merge requests and this value is cached if higher than 1000.
+In a group, the sidebar displays the total count of open merge requests.
+This value is cached if it's greater than than 1000.
 The cached value is rounded to thousands (or millions) and updated every 24 hours.

 ### Enable or disable cached merge request count **(FREE SELF)**